PratikSavla/neural-style-transfer/README.md

 # neural-style-transfer
-Using pretrained VGG model for style transfer using pytorch.
+Neural style transfer using pretrained VGG model in pytorch.